napari/napari/docs/naps/2-conda-based-packaging.md

   flexibility to manage a plugin ecosystem with potentially wildly different requirements, which would risk conflicts.

+`conda` packaging also has its own downsides compared to `pip`, though:

+* pip and PyPI are the *de facto* standard in Python packaging, which means more developers are aware of them and familiar with them, and how to create packages for them.
+Conda in contrast presents a community education challenge.
+* Although the conda-forge review process is an advantage with regards to correctness and reliability, it presents a scalability challenge in the absence of broader community education about conda packaging.
+* pip can install packages from a simple local directory, from a zip file, or from a GitHub repository.
+These simple installation methods are favored by small labs and institutions that want to create plugins for internal use, rather than for broad distribution.

-This NAP proposes to add a `conda`-based distribution mechanism for napari, supported by five key
+This NAP proposes to add a `conda`-based distribution mechanism for the napari application and plugins, supported by five key milestones:
-milestones:

 1. Distributing napari and plugins on conda-forge
 2. Building conda-based installers for napari
 3. Adding support for conda packages in the plugin manager
 4. Enabling in-app napari version updates
 5. Deprecating Briefcase-based installers

+Throughout the process, we will try to minimize conda's downsides by providing local conda-based installation options and documentation about how to use them.

 ## Detailed Description